top of page

 Gorgonzola Crema is a little luxury belonging to the locals.
 Lasting merely 10 days, this delectable product is eaten straight from the wheel with a spoon.
 Think of mascarpone in creaminess but with all the gorgonzola flavour - next time you're in the region of Lombardy, find a dairy with tastings!

-And if you're ever in the mood to sample an Italian tagliere here in Lichfield, have a peek at our menu.
-We've just added an antipasti range, naturally with the glorious gorgonzola featuring in all its grandeur - a feast for the eyes and for the taste buds!
+And if you're ever in the mood to sample an Italian tagliere, find the recipe in our new cookbook Appetito with the glorious gorgonzola featuring in all its grandeur - a feast for the eyes and for the taste buds!

 Recent Posts